primait/event_sourcing.rs/examples/rebuilder/Readme.md

 An example of rebuilding a projection, given an aggregate_id and a Projector.
-See `rebuild` in main.rs for the implementation of the rebuilding itself - the rest is just setup to allow us to demonstrate.
+See `rebuild_all_at_once` in main.rs for the implementation of the rebuilding itself - the rest is just setup to allow us to demonstrate.